Fighting payment fraud: how Firewall can secure your business

-The only way for businesses to detect and prevent fraud before it happens is to become proactive in their approach.
+The only way for merchants to detect and prevent fraud before it happens is to become proactive in their approach.
 The good news is that fraud management technologies are advancing and can offer you the best protection possible.
-Let's talk about what your ideal fraud prevention system should look like and what it takes to implement it.
+Let's discuss the key components of a perfect fraud prevention system and how our Firewall may come in handy.

 Payment fraud types in brief

 The first step in fighting fraud is to recognise your enemy.
-So let’s get to know the widespread types of payment fraud.
+Let’s get to know the widespread payment fraud types.

 Credit card fraud